Fall Guys: Currency

-Using an in-game currency, "Kudos", players can purchase single cosmetics, nameplates, nametags, patterns, faceplates, colours, and emotes for their character to show off in-game.
-Players obtain Kudos by doing daily challenges and get crowns by winning a match.
-Crowns were a premium currency until 21 June 2022, whereas they now only count towards Crown Rank.
-Any Crowns that users didn't spend before the game went free to play were converted into Kudos.
+Using an in-game currency, "Kudos", players can purchase single cosmetics, nameplates, nicknames, patterns, faceplates, and colours, for their character to show off in-game.
+Players obtain Kudos by playing the game or progressing in the Fame Pass.
+Players receive crowns by winning a match.
+Crowns were a premium currency until 21 June 2022, whereas they now count towards Crown Rank.